 All contacts with the classroom during the school day should go through the office.
 Messages for children should be for emergency only.
 Keep in mind that each time the office has to call a classroom with a message, it interrupts instructional time.
-Make sure that your child has a lunch or has lunch money available on his or her lunch account.
-Please be certain that after-school plans are made ahead of time and communicated clearly to your child.
+Make sure that your child has a lunch and be certain that after-school plans are made ahead of time and communicated clearly to your child.